jinyung2/Crypto-Tracker/backend/README.md

 Route expects a `token` to be passed in through the `bearer` header.

 ### Response
-Returns json file with a `wachlist`: an array containing the names of the coins that the user has in their watchlist.
+Returns json file with a `watchlist`: an array containing the names of the coins that the user has in their watchlist.

 ## `/watchlist/<id>`
 ### Compatible Methods: POST, DELETE